FrostyBytes/libaboon/README.md

 stack to and from non-contiguous buffer pages.
 This reduces the requirement for continuous stack pages (except for the initial program stack that will always hold the currently executing thread).

+Libaboon is intended to be directly included into a client program so that an executable program is produced in a single compilation step.
+With gcc, the option set `-nostartfiles -nostdlib -nodefaultlibs` suppresses the inclusion of default libraries.